Microscopy with heralded Fock states: Results

-One more feature of the results presented in \figref{fig:overlayTEST-0-9-99-t99} should be stressed.
-What can be observed in \figref{fig:overlayTEST-0-9-99-t99} \textbf{(b)} is that in the case of non-zero correlations and a non-heralding scenario (light blue, dotted), the diffraction limit can be approached with the transmission below $0.5$.
-When the signal is heralded (dark blue, dotted-dashed), the diffraction limit with a much greater transmission, above $0.9$ is approached.
-This is an important observation in the context of applications making use of correlated photon pairs, where even small losses are detrimental.
-In practical implementation a single photon avalanche diode (SPAD) array could be used~\cite{Guerrieri2010a}.
-Then, the efficiency would be limited by factors including the detection efficiency and the fill factor of the detector array.
+When working with single photons it is very important to analyze the diffraction limit together with the transmission through the MO.
+What can be observed in \figref{fig:overlayTEST-0-9-99-t99}(b) is that in the case of non-zero correlations and a non-heralding scenario (light-blue, solid), the diffraction limit can be approached with the transmission below $0.7$.
+However, when the signal photon is heralded at $x_i=0$ (dark-blue, dashed), the diffraction limit with a much greater transmission, above $0.95$, is achieved.
+Nevertheless, the heralded single-photon transmission and heralding efficiency both decrease when heralding at $x_i\neq 0$.
+This is related to the heralded mode central position tracking according to \eqref{eq:EAST} and the heralding efficiency proportionality relation to the non-heralded mode intensity profile.
+These are important observations in the context of applications making use of correlated photon pairs, like quantum ghost imaging or quantum microscopy, where any loss is detrimental.